What is Grand Central Station?

 It was built by the New York Central Rail Road and originally opened in 1871 as Grand Central Depot.
-The depot was torn down in the early 1900s and the present station was built in its place.
+The depot was torn down in the early 1900s when asbestos products were widely used in construction, and the present station was built in its place.

 Though it has undergone many changes, Grand Central Station was most substantially restored in a project ending in 1998.
 Today, it is owned and operated by Metro-North, a division of the Metropolitan Transportation Authority.

 Grand Central did exceptionally well in the early 20th century, after it was rebuilt.
 Its prosperity declined after World War II, when the culture of suburbs and cars minimized the need for railroads.